Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 It also contains true random number generator which makes data corruptions intentionally with several threads to make true randomness.
 If several threads (not processes) are executed without lock, they share the same memory resource, which can lead to data corruption and imprecision of the resulting data.

-This MSDN article explains how it works https://msdn.microsoft.com/en-us/magazine/cc163744.aspx
+This MSDN article explains how it works. https://msdn.microsoft.com/en-us/magazine/cc163744.aspx

 Hope you enjoy it